New Zealand: The South Island

 Included Meals: Breakfast, Lunch, Dinner

-Abel Tasman Coast Track; 3 or 5 miles, easy to moderate
+Abel Tasman Coast Track; 4 or 7 miles, moderate

-You leave the magnificent mountains of St. Arnaud and Nelson Lakes National Park behind this morning, traveling north to the coast.
-Enjoy the scenic, two-hour drive, arriving at seaside Kaiteriteri in time to enjoy lunch in the village before boarding the Sea Shuttle that will whisk you to New Zealand’s acclaimed Abel Tasman National Park.
-As you cruise, take in the marine vistas and marvel at the famous Split Apple Rock, a massive granite boulder cleaved in half over millennia by wind and water.
-You also pass Adele Island, home to a colony of fur seals, and numerous pristine beaches lapped by crystalline turquoise waters.
+This morning, leave the magnificent mountains of St. Arnaud and Nelson Lakes National Park behind as you travel north toward the coast.
+Enjoy a scenic two-hour drive to the seaside village of Kaiteriteri, arriving in time for lunch before boarding the Sea Shuttle bound for Abel Tasman National Park.
+As you cruise along the glittering coastline, marvel at marine vistas, including the iconic Split Apple Rock, a massive granite boulder cleanly divided by natural forces over millennia.
+You’ll also pass Adele Island, home to a colony of fur seals, and glide by pristine golden beaches lapped by clear turquoise water.

 Included Meals: Breakfast, Lunch, Dinner